TrueBlocks/trueblocks-core/src/apps/chifra/internal/list/README.md

   addrs - one or more addresses (0x...) to list (required)

 Flags:
-  -U, --count        present only the number of records -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -U, --count        display only the count of records for each monitor -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen